geraldotech/VueJS_Blogger/geraldox.com-SmartLoader/readme.md

   // EVEN post undefined axios return a /src/components/posts/undefined.vue

   // em breve remover this Container.vue to no load 100% content, better performance
+  // checkFileExistsHttLoader() using HttpLoader really check if exists, axios in local ok, but in production return files always exists
 ```

 - 03.12.2023